 The information is collected from forms submitted by you or your representative to the Local Plan team.
 The information on forms submitted in hard copy or as an attachment to an email are updated onto the consultation database which is maintained and stored locally on the Local Plan team system.

-The Local Plan Consultation online form provides the opportunity for respondents to submit multiple responses to the Local Plan consultation process.
-This service is provided by Formsite.
-Data is collected through you completing the online Local Plan consultation form during the consultation period from Thursday 27 August until 4.30pm on Friday 6 November 2020.
+The Local Plan Consultation online form provides the opportunity for respondents to submit sites for consideration as part of the Call for Sites process and respond to Local Plan consultations.
+This service is provided by JDI Solutions who deliver the OpusConsult 2 consultation software.
+Data is collected through the completion of the online Local Plan consultation form by you.

-Formsite does not own, control or direct the use of any of your personal data.
-Only members of the Local Plan Team are entitled to access, retrieve and direct the use of such personal data.
-At the end of the consultation period, after 4.30pm on 9 November 2020 the data collected through the Formsite online form will be downloaded onto the Local Plan system and will be deleted from the Formsite online system.
+JDI Solutions does not own, control or direct the use of any of your personal data.
+Only members of the Local Plan Team are entitled to direct the use of such personal data.

 Why we collect this information: